sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 - After an optional header row, each row contains the information related to one specific observation.
 - Columns: There must be one column for the dataflow, one column per dimension, one column for the measure and one column per attribute.
 All dimensions defined in the related Data Structure Definition (DSD) are to be included.
 In case the SDMX RESTful 2.1 web service implementation supports a streaming mechanism, columns for all attributes defined in the DSD are present in the output, regardless of whether these attributes are used.
 Implementers have the possibility to add any other custom columns as required, e.g. serieskey, sender, prepared, etc.
 - Column headers (first row, if present - see option below):
-  - For the dataflow column, always contains the term *DATAFLOW*.
+  - For the dataflow column, always is the term *DATAFLOW*.
-  - For a dimension column, contains the dimension's ID, name or both (see option below).
+  - For a dimension column, is the dimension's ID, name or both (see option below).
-  - For the measure column, always contains the term *OBS_VALUE*.
+  - For the measure column, always is the term *OBS_VALUE*.
-  - For an attribute column, contains the attribute's ID, name or both (see option below).
+  - For an attribute column, is the attribute's ID, name or both (see option below).
-  - For any custom column, contains any custom but unique term.
+  - For any custom column, is any custom but unique term.
 - Column content (all rows after header):
-  - For the dataflow column, always contains the full reference to the *dataflow* (same as URN).
+  - For the dataflow column, is the full reference to the *dataflow* (same as URN).
-  - For a dimension column, contains the ID, name or both (see option below) of the observation's code in the corresponding dimension.
+  - For a dimension column, is the ID, name or both (see option below) of the observation's code in the corresponding dimension.
-  - For the measure column, contains the value of the observation.
+  - For the measure column, is the value of the observation.
-  - For a coded attribute column, contains the ID, name or both (see option below) of the corresponding observation's attribute.
+  - For a coded attribute column, is the ID, name or both (see option below) of the code in the corresponding attribute.
+For attributes defined at series, group or dataset level, the codes are replicated for all observations concerned.
-  - For a uncoded attribute column, contains the value of the corresponding observation's attribute.
+  - For a uncoded attribute column, is the value of the corresponding attribute.
+For attributes defined at series, group or dataset level, the values are replicated for all observations concerned.
   - For any custom column, contains any custom content.
 - Comma Separator for columns is used by default, but it is recommended for implementers to provide the response according to the locale of the client (which means that in some cases the semi-colon ‘;’ is acceptable as separator).
 - HTTP content negotiation (HTTP Accept header) with mime-type (see [RFC 7231](https://tools.ietf.org/html/rfc7231#section-5.3.2)):